House '30in too tall' risks demolition

 Stoke-on-Trent council turned down two retrospective planning applications for the £500,000 house due to complaints over the height and dormer windows.

-The family said they have nowhere else to go, and no funds for a new roof.
+The family said they had nowhere else to go, and no funds for a new roof.

-- Midlands Live: Pupils injured as primary school ceiling collapses; Former deputy police boss under assault investigation
+- Midlands Live: Pupils injured as primary school ceiling collapses; M5 roadworks 'three months behind schedule'

-Thirty one objections to the family's retrospective planning application were sent to the council, along with seven letters of support.
+Thirty one objections to the family's retrospective planning application were sent to the council, along with seven letters of support, said the Local Democracy Reporting Service (LDRS).

 Council planners recommended enforcement action being taken, which would mean demolishing the house.